-Science and our unquestioning faith in the power of pharmaceuticals remains one of Hirst’s most enduring themes.
+Science and our unquestioning faith in the power of pharmaceuticals is one of Hirst’s most enduring themes.
 These ideas are investigated in the installation Pharmacy (1992) as well as in the ‘Medicine Cabinets’ and ‘Instrument Cabinets’ which display a cornucopia of reflective, precision-tooled surgical implements within steel and glass cases.
-Other sculptures are more celebratory in tone such as Hymn (1999-2001), a polychrome bronze sculpture which reveals the musculature and internal organs of the human body as they are presented in toy-like anatomical models enlarged to a monumental scale.
+Other sculptures play on a more celebratory aspect of the theme, such as Hymn (1999-2001), a polychrome bronze sculpture which reveals the musculature and internal organs of the human body as presented in toy-like anatomical models enlarged to a monumental scale.

-Hirst is equally well-known for his paintings such as the series of works with butterflies suspended in thick layers of gloss paint and the ‘Kaleidoscope Paintings’ where thousands of butterfly wings are arranged in mandala-like patterns.
-In the ‘Entomology’ paintings from 2013, he revisits this subject-matter again using butterflies interspersed with thousands of highly coloured insects and spiders to reflect the fragility of life.
+Hirst is equally well-known for his series of paintings such as the works with butterflies suspended in thick layers of gloss paint and the ‘Kaleidoscope Paintings’ where thousands of butterfly wings are arranged in mandala-like patterns.
+In the ‘Entomology Paintings’ from 2013, he revisits this subject matter again using butterflies interspersed with thousands of highly coloured insects and spiders to reflect the fragility of life.
 The corresponding ‘Entomology Cabinets’ utilise the same components but place them in precise horizontal or vertical rows inside minimal and reflective wall-mounted stainless steel frames.
-With each species arranged in separate rows, the overall effect is one of scientific ordering or industrial production, in part a reference to the Victorian era and it’s predilection for visual displays that reflected man’s control over nature.
+With each species arranged in separate rows, the overall effect is one of scientific ordering or industrial production, the former a reference to the Victorian era and it’s predilection for visual displays that reflected man’s control over nature.

-In the ‘Spin’ series, Hirst uses a machine that centrifugally disperses the paint as it is steadily poured onto the canvas.
-The chance spontaneity of the ‘Spins’ stands in contrast to the more formulaic ‘Spot’ series which have a rigorous grid of uniformly sized dots in different colours.
+In the ‘Spin Paintings’ series, Hirst uses a machine that centrifugally disperses the paint as it is steadily poured onto the canvas.
+The chance spontaneity of the spin paintings stands in contrast to the more formulaic ‘Spot Paintings’ series which have a rigorous grid of uniformly sized dots in different colours.
 Both series, however, suggest the idea of an imaginary mechanical painter.
-Contrastingly, in 2009 Hirst embarked on a series of paintings that represented a radical shift, returning to painting alone, what he has described as the ‘most direct form of production, with all the attendant artistic consequences: facing the canvas, the individual painterly act, the creative process, the artist’s emotional balance – alone; being at the mercy of issues raised by the picture, at the mercy of the creator, of oneself…’
+By contrast, in 2009, Hirst embarked on a series of paintings that represented a radical shift in his practice, returning to painting alone, and what he has described as, ‘the most direct form of production, with all the attendant artistic consequences: facing the canvas, the individual painterly act, the creative process, the artist’s emotional balance – alone; being at the mercy of issues raised by the picture, at the mercy of the creator, of oneself…’.

 © Damien Hirst and Science Ltd. All rights reserved, DACS 2019